-When the system delivers a braille ready file (BRF) for ELA or mathematics in the fall or spring window, it displays in the Instruction and Assessment Planner with a braille ready file icon (Figure 38).
-The same icon is used in Test Management for a science BRF.
+When the system delivers a braille ready file (BRF) for ELA or mathematics in the fall or spring window, the BRF displays in the Instruction and Assessment Planner with a braille ready file icon (Figure 38).
+The same icon is used in Test Management for a science BRF in the spring window.
+(Science does not have braille forms in the fall.)